ashuttl/MADE-website/brodersons.md

 Yes.
 Student MADE members receive 50% off. ([Student membership is free](https://made.memberful.com/checkout?plan=109068&coupon=Education)!)

 **Will there be a live event?**
 Yes.
 The 2025 awards will be hosted live at UNE Innovation Hall.
+[Tickets are on sale now!](https://www.eventbrite.com/e/made-broderson-awards-2025-tickets-1321673213159?aff=oddtdtcreator)

 **How do I submit?**
 Through our [Judgify platform](https://www.judgify.me/2025-Broderson-Awards).
 Create a profile, upload your work, and include a brief description.